BitPoet/WireCachePoetRedis/README.md

 Requires ProcessWire 3.0.219 or later.

 ## Status
-This is a first release and still needs a lot of testing in the field.
+This is a first release and may still experience major changes.
+It used prefixes to separated ProcessWire and non-ProcessWire contents.
+That part is still being finalized.
+Unless you are daring and willing to take a stab at the code in case things go wonky, you'll probably want to wait a week or two for a beta version.

 ## Prerequisites
 To use this module, you need